mars0i/lescent/README.md

 i.e. programs that may be useful for teaching coalescent concepts.

 Live demo: http://bl.ocks.org/mars0i/e08f6e578076560bf3bf<br/>
-(possibly slightly different from what's here).
+(It may be slightly different from what's here.)

 This project began as modifications of a small program by Mike Bostock: https://gist.github.com/mbostock/999346 .